come anticipate guillermo del toro's "at the mountains of madness" with me

 early ILX reviews have this pegged for me as "i'll watch this on an international flight"

-My homies buttthole surfers' record sounds like a f (Western® with Bacon Flavor), Saturday, 1 November 2025 07:20 (one week ago)
+My homies buttthole surfers' record sounds like a f (Western® with Bacon Flavor), Saturday, 1 November 2025 07:20 (two months ago)

 I didn't expect this to be better than any of the many good adaptations of this story already made, and it wasn't, and I assume del Toro didn't expect it to be, either, given his love of the material and fealty to the Universal monsters, but it was still really good, and like most of his movies I'm glad I saw it.
 Dude loves his costumes and production design.
 Some random thoughts: